LOsTfROmLigHTanddarkess/PRODIGY_CS_02/README.md

 # Task2 - Tic Tac Toe AI
-This is a simple tic tac toe game created using python
+- This is a Tic Tac Toe AI created using python